MarkLaur/BikeApp/README.md

 	- Shows station info
 	- Shows trips starting from or ending at the station
 - Data upload page
+	- Station and trip entry forms
 	- Supports csv input
 		- 100MB bike trip file takes about 2 minutes to upload on my system.
 		- After clicking the button the site appears frozen, but it's working.
 You just have to wait.
 See the console windows for status updates.
+The text box at the bottom of the page updates when upload is complete.
 			- This will be fixed when I make the pages load stuff on the client side.
-	- Manual data entry form not yet implemented

 # TODO
+- Handle text from the database in a way that prevents xss attacks
 - Do api requests on the front end to make the site more responsive
 - Fix bike stations page layout
 - Make station search form more user friendly